Department of Conservation, Motueka Area office

 The main work activities include:

-- Maintaining the huts and tracks in the Abel Tasman and Kahurangi National Parks.
+- Maintaining the visitor facilities in the Abel Tasman and Kahurangi National Parks and Mt Richmond Forest Park.

-- Fire control is very important as the region gets very dry in summer.
-Other programmes include animal pest control and weed control to stop the spread of nuisance animal and weed species.
-Staff help manage two marine reserves at Tonga Island Marine Reserve and Horoirangi Marine Reserve.
+- Staff manage two marine reserves at Tonga Island Marine Reserve and Horoirangi Marine Reserve.
 Marine mammals such as seals, dolphins and whales are also protected by legislation managed by the Department.

 PO Box 97